 1st Battalion 11th Marines

-On August 15, 2006, the City Council of the City of San Juan Capistrano, California, passed Resolution NO. 06-08-15-01 to adopt the First Battalion of the 11th Marine Regiment, United States Marine Corps, Camp Pendleton.
-Since adopting the "1/11" in 2006, the City of San Juan Capistrano has worked with community residents and volunteers to support 1/11 Marines, Sailors, and their families.
+On August 15, 2006, the City of San Juan Capistrano, California, passed Resolution NO. 06-08-15-01 to adopt the First Battalion of the 11th Marine Regiment, United States Marine Corps, Camp Pendleton.
+As a military outreach and support organization headquartered in San Juan Capistrano, we consider it an honor and a privilege to help support Marines, Sailors and families of 1st Battalion 11th Marines."
+If you are interested to help with our 1/11 programs, please contact us at firstname.lastname@example.org.

 About 1st Battalion 11th Marines